Title IX Complaint Process and UCP Complaint Process

 Training

-In accordance with the Title IX New Rule, effective August 14, 2020, Kerman Unified will provide Title IX training for school personnel.
+In accordance with the Title IX Regulations, effective August 14, 2020, Kerman Unified will provide Title IX training for school personnel on the Title IX team.
 Kerman Unified uses Keenan Safe School online training to educate staff members.
-All staff will be required to complete the Title IX Compliance modules at the start of the 2020-2021 school year, and for every subsequent year.
 Kerman Unified will continue to require all staff members to complete the sexual harassment training offered by Keenan every other year.
-Members of the Title IX Team will receive additional training pertinent to their roles on the team
+Members of the Title IX Team will receive additional training pertinent to their roles on the team.
+The District will post copies of the Title IX training materials to its website.

 Statute of Limitations

-A complaint alleging unlawful discrimination or retaliation must be filed no later than six months from the date the discrimination or retaliation occurred, or six months from when the complainant first learned of the unlawful discrimination.
+A complaint alleging unlawful discrimination or retaliation under the Uniform Complaint Procedure (UCP) must be filed no later than six months from the date the discrimination or retaliation occurred, or six months from when the complainant first learned of the unlawful discrimination.
 The Superintendent or designee may extend this timeline by up to ninety days for good cause, upon written request by the complainant setting forth the reasons for the extension.
-If you believe your complaint may be outside this time requirement but want to explore other options, please contact the Title IX Coordinator.
+If you believe your complaint may be outside this time requirement, please contact the Title IX Coordinator to file a complaint under Title IX, discuss supportive measures, or discuss other options.
+There is no time limit to file a Title IX complaint, but you must still be accessing or attempting to access the District’s educational program or activities.

-Individuals who have been subject to discrimination prohibited under Title IX may file a complaint with the District as well as the Office for Civil Rights (“OCR”).
+Individuals who have been subject to discrimination prohibited under Title IX may file a complaint with the District as well as the US Department of Education, Office for Civil Rights (“OCR”) or the California Department of Education (“CDE”).
 If a crime is involved, such as sexual assault or rape, individuals may also file a report with the local police department.
 Individuals may pursue one or all of these avenues at the same time.
 Below is a summary of each process

 District Complaint: